manohark98/LilGradX/README.md

 3. **Evaluation:**
    Computes test accuracy and displays performance metrics, including a confusion matrix and a detailed classification report using scikit-learn.

+Note:- While using the above scripts, try to set the same settings of layers in both train and test script